Skip to content Skip to footer

 Language

 Spanish is the official language spoken in Malaga.
-English is widely understood in tourist areas and attractions.
+English is commonly understood in tourist areas, but it’s always helpful to know some basic Spanish phrases for smoother interactions with locals.

 Cost Of Living

-The cost of living in Malaga is relatively lower compared to major cities in Europe.
-Rent, dining out, and transportation are reasonably priced.
-Grocery costs are affordable, making it an attractive destination for budget travelers.
+The cost of living in Malaga is relatively affordable compared to other major European cities.
+Rent, transportation, dining, and entertainment expenses are reasonable, making it an attractive destination for travelers looking for value.

 Málaga – municipality, capital of the Province of Málaga, in Spain